How to run a simulation

 data_households = pandas.read_csv('./data_households.csv')

-You can now access the entity identifiers columns values:
+Access the entity identifiers columns values:

 persons_ids = data_persons.person_id